Expert Care for Facial Nerve Paralysis

 Sometimes facial nerve paralysis develops very quickly and goes away without much intervention — common with a condition called Bell's palsy.
 However, there may be residual facial asymmetry or synkinesis (facial muscles moving together involuntarily) even after the facial nerve recovers.
 In other instances, the nerve may be permanently damaged and require surgery.

 Our experts offer a variety of non-surgical and surgical treatments to restore facial function in patients with facial nerve paralysis.
-Our team will work closely with you to pick a therapy that fits your needs; however facial nerves take some time to heal.
-It may take months to see a final result.
+Our team will work closely with you to pick a therapy that fits your needs.
+We provide personalized care throughout your recovery process as facial nerves take time to heal, and it may take months to see a final result.